St Mary's Church, Hemel Hempstead: History

 A Saxon coffin was discovered in the churchyard in 1836, with an inscription on the lid claiming it to be that of King Offa of the Mercians.
 This supports speculation that a Saxon church once occupied the site.
 The coffin is unfortunately now lost.

 Construction of the present building commenced in 1140 and the church was dedicated in 1150, although construction continued for another 30 years.
 It is not known why such a grand church was constructed in what at the time was a small hamlet.

 The building is cruciform in shape, with a chancel (the first part to be built), a nave, south and north transepts, and a tower.
-A spire, one of the tallest in Europe, was added in the 14th century with a total height of 200 feet.
+A spire, at 200 feet one of the tallest in Europe, was added in the 14th century.
 It is topped by a gilded weather vane.
 A 19th-century vestry was added on the church's north-east corner.
 The church is built from the local clunch stone and flint with some addition of Roman bricks.
 The architecture is Norman throughout apart from porches added in the 14th and 15th centuries.

-In 1302 a cell to Ashridge Priory was founded in Hemel Hempstead and the church had collegiate status until the Dissolution of the monasteries in 1536.
-A door at the base of the tower allowed the monks access to the church and avoided them mixing with the townspeople.
+In 1302, a cell to Ashridge Priory was founded in Hemel Hempstead and the church had collegiate status until the Dissolution of the monasteries in 1536.
+A door at the base of the tower enabled the monks to access the church without having to mix with the townspeople.

 The church contains a memorial to Sir Astley Paston Cooper.
-There is a Walker organ which was refurbished in 2008.
+It has an organ made by Walker organ, which was refurbished in 2008.

 A ring of five bells was recorded in the reign of Edward VI.
-None of these remain and the present ring is of 8 bells dating from 1590 to 1767.
-In 1950, as part of the 800th anniversary, the bells were retuned by Gillett and Johnston of Croydon and rehung on steel frames with completely new fittings.
+None of these remain and the present ring is of eight bells dating from 1590 to 1767.
+In 1950, as part of the church's 800th anniversary, the bells were retuned by Gillett and Johnston of Croydon and rehung on steel frames with completely new fittings.
 The eight bells are inscribed as follows: